 We are looking for people who want to connect the Foundation to resources and people at Vodafone, tell stories from our partners and be part of a group of like-minded colleagues across the country.
 Vodafone staff will get the chance to attend Hui, meet amazing young people and the incredible humans working with them.

 Are you permanent Vodafone staff interested to join our new network?
 Visit our Vodafone Hub page, read the job description and download and complete the application form.
 We are open for applications until 31 August 2017

 We believe in the power of skilled volunteering and in leveraging the unique expertise from Vodafone to support the mahi of our partners.
 And next year, we are going to hold hack-a-thons for community partners, bringing together a group of skilled Vodafone volunteers to support our community partners and swarm around a community problem.
 These problems could be anything from discreet technological issues to creating business plans, Marketing, HR and Legal and policy advice… that can be solved with the application of Vodafone’s expertise.

-We will inviting our community partners to apply in October 2017 with a view to hold the hack-a-thons in January and February 2018.
+We are inviting our Auckland community partners to apply in October 2017 with a view to hold the hack-a-thons in January and February 2018.
 The Vodafone Foundation Champions will support us explore the problems and assess which ones can be solved by Vodafone staff.

 Please note that hackathons exclude building websites or making films, due to the very limited resources at Vodafone within those teams.
 We also won’t provide hardware of any kind as per our Vodafone Foundation policies.